 Why do some cars cost more to insure than others?

 Insurance companies typically associate vehicle make and model with a level of risk.
-If a car is more likely to be stolen, will cost more to repair when involved in an accident or does not have many safety features, it could cost more to insure than other vehicles that are less likely to present significant risk.
+If a car is more likely to be stolen, will cost more to repair when involved in an accident or does not have many safety features, it may cost more to insure than other vehicles that are less likely to present significant risk.

 Is a Dodge Charger a sports car on insurance?